holyjak/fulcro-intro-wshop/README.md

 ```

 * Look also into `output.calva-repl` for any problems.
 (You can re-open it by running _Go - Go to File..._ - type `output.calva-repl`)
+* Make sure that you actually use the `shadow-cljs` version declared in `package.json` (and not e.g. your older. global installation)
+* Make sure that your Node version is compatible with the one in `package.json - engines`

+#### Troubleshooting other problems

+* Fulcro Inspect is just a blank page - try a different Chromium-based browser (Chrome, Vivaldi).
+Right-click - Inspect inside Fulcro Inspect to look for errors in its Console.
+It can fail e.g. if it is not allowed to access `localStorage`.